On a class of random walks with reinforced memory: The strongly reinforced Shark Random Swim

-We start from one green ball and $(i-1)(b+1)$ red balls.
-The single green ball corresponds to the weight $k_i(i)$ of node $i$, and the number of red balls corresponds to the sum $\sum_{j=1}^{i-1}k_i(j)$ of weights of the vertices labeled $1,\ldots,i-1$ just after the $i$th node has been inserted.
+Initially at time one, the urn contains one green ball representing the weight $k_i(i)$ of node $i$ and $(i-1)(b+1)$ red balls representing the sum $\sum_{j=1}^{i-1}k_i(j)$ of weights of the nodes labeled $1,\ldots,i-1$, just after the $i$th node has been inserted.
 We then draw repeatedly a ball uniformly at random and return it together with $b+1$ balls of the same color (corresponding to an additional weight increase of $b+1$, namely $b$ for the parent node and $1$ for the newly inserted node).
-The number $G_{n-i}$ of green balls after $n-i$ draws corresponds to the sum of weights of the vertices connected to node $i$ in $\mT_n$ (before percolation), and we have
+The number $G_{n-i}$ of green balls after $n-i$ draws (with $G_0=1$) corresponds to the sum of weights of the vertices connected to node $i$ in $\mT_n$ (before percolation), and we have

 We need to control $\eta(n,i)$ when $i$ is fixed and $n$ is large.
 First, as an immediate consequence of~\cite[Corollary 3.1]{Ma}, we obtain for the first and second moment of $\eta(n,i)$ the bounds

 Moreover, Theorem 3.2 of~\cite{Ma} shows that for fixed $i\in\N$, there is the almost sure convergence